 Cardinals' Harrison Bader: Not starting Saturday

-Bader is out of the lineup for Saturday's game at San Diego, Derrick Goold of the St. Louis Post-Dispatch reports.
+Bader is out of the lineup for Saturday's game against the Giants, Anne Rogers of MLB.com reports.

-Bader hasn't started consecutive games since last week and is slashing .164/.278/.343 over 22 games in June.
-Dexter Fowler will start in center field in his absence.
+Bader started five of the first six games on the road trip but finds himself on the bench for the second straight contest Saturday.
+The 25-year-old is 5-for-48 with zero extra-base hits over his last 17 games.
+Tyler O'Neill, Dexter Fowler and Jose Martinez will man the outfield from left to right for the Cardinals.

 More News